nmassardot/nmassardot/README.md

     - [Open Source](https://plata.news/blog/que-es-open-source/)
     - [Github Copilot](https://plata.news/blog/github-copilot-explained/)
 - 🔭 I've worked on the assistantships of:
+    - Detailed Software Design
     - Introduction to Programming
     - Introduction to Economics
-- 🌱 I’m currently learning about SDK's and Docker.
+- 🌱 I’m currently learning about NeoVim and SDK's.
 I like to write about the things I learn
 - 😄 I’m looking to collaborate on projects and Open Source
 - ⚡ A useful shortcut cheatsheet: https://usethekeyboard.com/